 Travel and tourism industry businesses need to focus more on the needs of their target audiences and less on decision-makers alone.
 Plenty of families like to travel but often struggle with finding the right locations where diverse age groups can truly engage and enjoy a vacation.
 Appealing to the needs of every particular age demographic – including those families that must travel with pets – is important when attempting to capture family dollars.
 Parents want their kids to have safe and enjoyable trips and, at the same time, enjoy some down time on their own.
 Promoting your own creative solutions and amenities can often seal the deal.
 If you can offer your visitors “the first pet-motel-inside-a-hotel,” for example, call the press.

 The travel and tourism industry is rife both with competition and opportunities for public relations creativity.
 PR is an optimal marketing vehicle to achieve differentiation and can assist in building a credible, competitive stance in areas where many feel drowned.
-To learn more about how public relations can support you, download our free Online Reputation Management e-book and give Axia a call.
+To learn more about how public relations can support you, download our Online Reputation Management e-book and give Axia a call.
 We’d be delighted to help.

 Wendy Bulawa Agudelo has more than 15 years of experience in technology, business, consumer and non-profit public relations.
 In addition to serving on the Massachusetts Down Syndrome Congress PR Task Force, Wendy enjoys cooking and rooting for her favorite New England sports teams.